-Tahoe Donner Association (TDA) was established in 1971 with the construction of private homes and multiple family units beginning in the spring of that year.
-45 years later, TDA consists of 5,791 single family lots (4,983 lots developed), 127 multiple family lots (114 lots developed), 799 undeveloped single family and multi-family lots and 7,000 acres of land.
+Tahoe Donner Association was established in 1971 with the construction of private homes and multiple family units beginning in the spring of that year.
+50 years later, TDA consists of 5,788 single family lots (5,141 lots developed), 125 multiple family lots (110 lots developed), 639 undeveloped single family and multi-family lots and 7,000 acres of land.
 As the association ages, maintaining the high quality of our community includes communicating and working with homeowners to address appearance issues.

 Currently the Architectural Standards Office (ASO) performs compliance activities through positive engagement patrols.
-The compliance inspector covers all 68 miles of road in Tahoe Donner on a monthly basis and identifies, on average, 75 percent of all new compliance-related violations.
-The other 25 percent of compliance-related violations are generated by neighbor complaints.
+The ASO staff covers all 68 miles of road in Tahoe Donner on a monthly basis and identifies new compliance-related violations.
+The other compliance-related violations are generated by neighbor complaints.
 While staff does look for obvious violations when conducting street inspections, management has not had a systematic initiative to gain access to homeowner property for inspections as allowed by the Homeowner Defensible Space Program.
 Recognizing the fact that the association facilities and homeowner properties are aging, goals and objectives were identified in the Strategic Plan 2010-2015 to begin addressing both.

 STRATEGIC GOAL PLAN 4: Establish an engaging approach to maintaining association community, architectural, convents, and communications standards.

 Inspection Program Details

 Preserve the appearance of Tahoe Donner homes so as to maintain home values in an aging community.